New Handrail Costs

 Installing a new stair handrail on the wall of a staircase will probably need two people.
 It must also be done accurately to conform with building regulations.

-• The first thing the contractor will do is measure the width of the Handrail and the width of the bracket.
-Let’s say the Handrail is to be installed at a height of 90cm.
+• Measuring the Handrail and Bracket — The first thing the contractor will do is measure the width of the handrail and the width of the bracket.
+These two measurements are added together and subtracted from the desired handrail height.
+The result is where the brackets will be screwed in.

-• Using the line tool measure all the way up the wall and mark the line from the bottom to the top of the stairs.
-If you have a stair rail that measures 3 metres, you will have 4 brackets.
+• Marking the Wall — They will measure all the way up the wall and mark a line from the bottom to the top of the stairs.
+If you have a stair rail that measures 3 metres, you will usually have 4 brackets.

-• When the contractor knows the position of the brackets they can fix them to the handrail at intervals.
+• Fixing Brackets to the Handrail — When the contractor knows the position of the brackets they can fix them to the handrail at intervals.

-• Drill a hole in every bottom bracket and place them on the wall.
-Adjust the Handrail until it is level with the chalk line.
+• Positioning on the Wall — They will drill a hole in every bottom bracket and place them on the wall.
+Then, they will adjust the handrail until it is level with the chalk line.

-• Remove the Handrail and drill the rest of the holes for the bracket.
-Insert raw plugs and then put the brackets into the wall and screw them in tightly.
+• Securing the Brackets — The handrail will be removed and the rest of the holes will be drilled for the bracket.
+Raw plugs will be inserted and then the brackets put into the wall and screwed in tightly.

-• When the Handrail is in place the contractor will put their weight on the rail to test that the handrail is properly installed.
+• Testing — When the handrail is in place the contractor will put their weight on the rail to test that the handrail is properly installed.

 Can I Install a New Handrail Myself?